Thursday, November 26, 2020

 Cyial cracked a grin.
 “That's the only reason?”

-“She’s perceptive and seems to know what she’s doing better.
-Ah, no offense.”
+“She’s perceptive and seems to know what she’s doing better, no offense intended.”
 Cyial shook his head in dismissal at the comment.
 “And… well—wait...”
 He turned around to face Cyial, blinking several times. “...Is she interested in me..?
 Are you asking my opinion of her because she is interested in me?

 Cyial shrugged.
 Varhi was perceptive indeed, but he didn't want to let on too much.
-“Well I never asked her outright, but I think may be.
+“Well I never asked her outright, but I think she may be.
 So I’m just asking you directly.
-She was eying you a lot when you were... uh... 'going for a shower', let's say.”
+She was eyeing you a lot when you were... uh... 'going for a shower', let's say.”

-“Ohh, uuuhhhhh…” Varhi for once, looked unconfident even as he turned back around, marching and looking forward.
+“Ohh, uuuhhhhh…” Varhi for once, lacked the air of confidence that had always been around him, even when he had been about to keel over when they first met him. even as he turned back around, marching and looking forward.
 “I don’t know.
 I’ve never really… thought or experienced anything like that before.
 At least from my short span of memory.
 I… don’t think anyone has even felt that way before about me.
 Huh.
 Awkward...”
 He soon shook his head briefly to clear it.
 “I don’t know.
 Would it even matter?
 It’s not like I stay in one place.
 Sorry, but even after we get out of this place, if we even can, I don’t exactly plan to stick around with you guys like you two have with the Prince.
 I’ve got places to be, places to go; you know how it is.”

 “She’s not Cearestian like Sairek and I. She’s from Kior.
 I told you she trespassed, remember?”
 Cyial reminded him.